 The thrill of pirouetting across a London ice rink is pretty incomparable, but there’s always been one thing that sets the Canary Wharf ice rink apart from the rest: its longevity.
 Whereas many a rink turns to water come early January, this one will keep the ice skating fun going all the way through until February 24.
 That’s a proper staggering eighteen weeks of shenanigans on the ice, the longest season around these parts.

 Rain, wind, and snow (you never know, it could happen) won’t stop the skating here, as the Canary Wharf ice rink is housed beneath a roof lit with 1000 sparkling fairy lights that provide the perfect backdrop to those artfully posed selfies of you and the squad.
 This year, skaters can enjoy themed sessions throughout the season including a Halloween Spectacular and 80’s, 90’s and Soul Classics nights to boogie to as you glide over the ice.

-And, as with all good Christmas entertainment in London, there’s a conveniently located watering hole close by; The Offpiste Bar will offer winter warmers and festive favourites, whilst commanding beautiful views of the rink.
+And, as with all good Christmas entertainment in London, there’s a conveniently located watering hole and DJ rink-side; The Grandstand Bar has been decked out to look like an alpine-themed retreat and offers winter warmers and festive favourites, whilst commanding beautiful views of the rink.
 Alternatively, the impressive full arsenal of Canary Wharf’s bars and restaurants surround the rink, so you’re never far from a bite to eat or a cocktail to sip.

 Also published on Medium.